 Apprentice Guide Timeline

-If you are planning on becoming a Rock, Ski, Alpine or Mountain Guide, after having passed any apprentice exam, you must challenge the appropriate certificate exam within 3 years or risk losing your apprentice standing.
+If you are planning on becoming a Rock Guide, Ski Guide, Alpine Guide or Hiking Guide, after having passed any apprentice exam, you must challenge the appropriate certificate exam within 3 years or risk losing your apprentice standing.
 You may also challenge a specific exam a maximum of three times.
-If this is a certificate exam (Rock, Ski or Alpine) then you will lose your apprentice standing after the third failure.
+If this is a certificate exam (Rock, Ski, Alpine or Hiking) then you will lose your apprentice standing after the third failure.
 More information can be found here: Apprentice Timelines

 Maximum Exam Attempts

 A student may attempt to pass any given exam to a maximum of three (3) times.
 After a third failed attempt, they will no longer be permitted to apply for that exam.
 If a student fails their certificate exam three times, they will lose their apprentice certification in that stream.

 Don’t hesitate to contact the Executive Director at email@example.com

 There are many reasons to consider membership in the ACMG

 If you successfully completed your first ACMG Training and Assessment program (TAP) course LESS than one year ago: